julianlam/feps/fep/ef61/fep-ef61.md

 Upon receiving an activity in actor's outbox, the server SHOULD forward it to outboxes located on other servers where actor's data is stored.
 An activity MUST NOT be forwarded from outbox more than once.

-### Collections
+## Collections

-Collections associated with portable actors (such as inbox and outbox collections) MAY not have [FEP-8b32] integrity proofs.
-Consuming implementations MUST NOT process unsecured collections retrieved from servers that are not listed in the `gateways` array of the actor document.
+Collections identified by 'ap' URIs (including inbox and outbox collections) MAY be served without [FEP-8b32] integrity proofs.
+Consuming implementations MUST NOT process unsecured collections attributed to a portable actor if they were retrieved from a server that is not listed in the `gateways` array of the actor document.

+Portable collections can be filtered and paginated in a same way as non-portable collections.
+A gateway MUST remove the integrity proof when generating a view of a collection created by a [FEP-ae97] client.

 ## Portable objects